 Many employers may prefer paying bonuses to employees instead of giving raises.
 It's easier to give bonuses in one year and not the next, rather than to give pay raises that are built into the employee's base compensation.
-Bonuses are a great incentive for employees, but before you decide to hand them out, be sure you know the tax implications first - to your business and your employees.
+Bonuses are a great incentive for employees, but before you decide to hand them out, be sure you know the tax implications for your business and your employees.

 Deducting Employee Bonuses as a Business Expense

 Announce the bonus as a one-time event, so you don't give the expectation that you will be giving out bonuses each year.
-It's funny how when you do something once; people come to expect it.
-When you do it twice, people see it as an employment right, not just a privilege.
+When you do something for employees once, they expect it the next time.
+When you do it twice, employees see it as an employment right and they start demanding it.

-Bonuses are a deductible business expense, in the category of "payments to employees."
+Bonuses are deductible to your business, in the tax category of "payments to employees."
 If you give bonuses to some employees and not others, make sure you have a clear rationale for this difference.
 For example, you may want to give performance-related bonuses tied to evaluations.
 In this practice, as in others pertaining to employees, you must not discriminate against certain groups.

 Bonuses are not considered deductible expenses for sole proprietorships, partnerships, and limited liability companies (LLCs) because the owners/partners/members are considered by the IRS to be self-employed.
-It is one situation in which having a corporation and being an employee of that corporation might result in more tax deductions.
+Basically, business owners can't give themselves bonuses.

 Bonuses as Taxable Income to Employees

 Employee bonuses are always taxable to employees as an employee benefit, no matter how or when they are paid.
 For example, a bonus paid to an employee at the time of hire (sometimes called a "signing bonus") is subject to all employment taxes.
-The employees must pay federal and state income taxes and FICA taxes (Social Security and Medicare).
+The employees must pay federal and state income taxes and FICA taxes (Social Security and Medicare) on bonus pay.
 You must also include bonus amounts in calculating unemployment taxes, the Social Security maximum, and the additional Medicare tax.

-Bonuses can be discretionary (at the discretion of the employer) or non-discretionary.
+Bonuses can be discretionary (at the discretion of the employer) or non-discretionary for certain exempt employees.
 It's important to know the difference, because non-discretionary bonuses may need to be included in overtime pay calculations.

 Changing Employee Withholding for Bonuses

-If you decide to give your employees a bonus in December, or anytime, you must give them the opportunity to change their withholding authorization (on Form W-4) for that paycheck, and change it back for subsequent paychecks.
-Many employees like to change their bonus check withholding, so they receive more of the bonus; this is called "grossing up" the check.
+If you decide to give your employees a bonus, you should give them the opportunity to change their withholding authorization (on Form W-4) for that paycheck, and change it back for subsequent paychecks.
+Many employees like to change their bonus check withholding so they receive more of the bonus; this is called "grossing up" the check.
 They still must pay income taxes and FICA taxes on the bonus amount.